 Make stamps from pumpkins and stamp paint.

-Visit to a fire station or have a fire truck come to your daycare.
+Visit a fire station or have a fire truck come to your daycare.

-Visit to a police station or have a police car brought to your daycare.
+Visit a police station or have a police car brought to your daycare.

 Visit the park.